brookshelley/brookshelley/content/movies.md

 ## 2022 {#2022}

+**Chariot**

+This was weird but not good and Malkovich had red hair.

+**Clear and Present Danger**

+This was a regular rewatch growing up, and it's still a banger.
+The weird duel to delete files was especially delightful.

+**Bit**

+There's no way LA is flakier than Portland, but there are definitely vampires in both cities.
+This was fun and silly.
+Still waiting for a nice cis lady vampire to turn me into a girl who can fly, but not if it means ever living in LA or being stuck with an underdeveloped frontal lobe.
+Eternal 18 sounds awful.

+**The Gray Man**

+You get to watch Ken and Captain America fight.

+**I'm Your Woman**

+A lot less crime and a lot more drama than I expected.
+I think I was hoping for a baby thriller.

+**On the Count of Three**

+Way funnier than I expected.
+Damn this was dark.

+**Jurassic Park: Dominion**

+I think this series is finally over.
+When dinosaurs are used for tension and horror they work, but as weird James Bond parkour villains and eco-terrorism maguffins they are just goofy.
+Major points off for the stupid tube too.

+**Bob’s Burgers**

+All I expected was a stretched-out episode and this was much more fun.
+I don’t know how long they can keep this show going but it’s up there with the best animated franchises.
+Simpsons could never.

+**Sonic 2**

+Either it was Jim Carey or the writing, but this was way less fun than the first one.
+Bits were solid, but the whole was just so long and overdone.
+Chili dog on a chili dog.

+**The Ward**

+Watched for Blank Check.
+I don't like mental hospital films.

+**Nude Tuesday**

+The Julia Davis version was great, but I'd love to see the other to compare.
+This is the best art to include a nonsense language since Sigur Ros' album ( ).
+Weird as fuck, but ultimately a touching story about rediscovering a partner.

+**Drag Me to Hell**

+Sam Raimi makes a hell of a movie.
+Watched this for the Blank Check series, and it was all the over-the-top gore I hoped for, with  lots of weird gags.

+**In the Mouth of Madness**

+Sam Neil makes an Evil-Dead-esque weirdo horror worth rewatching.

+**Rubikon**

+A disappointing space morality tale.

 **Christine**

 "God I hate rock and roll".
 For a goofy movie about a killer car, this was a lot more interesting than I expected.
 Also I love that all the high-schoolers looked 35.